GilbertoCunha/Atmospheric-Scattering/README.md

 # The Physics of the color of the sky: Atmospheric Light Scattering
-This repository is a project that was made for a Computational Physics class at University of Minho.
+This repository is the final project that I developed for a Computational Physics class at University of Minho.
 It is a Python algorithm that calculates the color of the sky using light scattering physics, more specifically both Rayleigh and Mie scattering.

 It can calculate how the sunset looks:
 ![Sky](Images/sky.png "Sky color calculation")